Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

  * their positioning in 3D space using axis or coordinate systems, and
  * their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.

-The following non-persistent and reference-handled objects are available:
+The following objects are available:
 - Point
 - Cartesian point
 - Vector